← Back to Topics

 Stock Exchanged for Property

-If a taxpayer transfers property (other than money or stock) to a corporation in exchange for stock:
+When a taxpayer exchanges property (other than money or stock) for corporate stock, several critical rules apply:

-• The basis of the stock in the hands of the taxpayer shall in no event be less than the fair market value of the property exchanged [IRC §1202(i)(1)(B)]
+• Importantly, the basis of the stock in the hands of the taxpayer cannot be less than the fair market value of the property exchanged [IRC §1202(i)(1)(B)].
+This rule prevents the minimization of tax basis, which could otherwise reduce the taxable gain on future dispositions of the stock.

 Contributions to Capital

-Note: For purposes of the per-issuer limitation calculation, adjusted basis is determined without regard to any addition to basis after the date on which such stock was originally issued.
-[IRC §1202(b)(1)]
+• For the purposes of the per-issuer limitation calculation, it is important to note that the adjusted basis is determined without regard to any addition to basis after the date on which the stock was originally issued [IRC §1202(b)(1)].

 Holding Period Rules